chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Regarding the boundary conditions, we apply slip boundary condition to the wall, a uniform Dirichlet boundary condition at the bottom of the small channel, and free-stream to the top of the cylinder.
+Regarding the boundary conditions, we apply slip boundary condition to the wall, a uniform Dirichlet boundary condition at the bottom of the small channel, and outlet to the top of the cylinder.
 The following schematic figure describes the ID of each boundary and the positon of the floating wall.

 .. image:: images/ID.png
     :alt: The geometry and boundary conditions